buswedg/Coursera/Fundamentals of Computing Specialization/C5 Algorithmic Thinking (Part 1)/README.md

 </tr>
 <tr>
 <td colspan = "4">
-<a href="https://github.com/buswedg/Coursera/">Coursera</a> / <a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/">Fundamentals of Computing Specialization</a> / <a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/C5%20Algorithmic%20Thinking%20(Part%201)/">C5 Algorithmic Thinking (Part 1)</a> / <a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/C5%20Algorithmic%20Thinking%20(Part%201)/Algorithmic%20Thinking%20(Part%201)/">Algorithmic Thinking (Part 1)</a> /
+<a href="https://github.com/buswedg/Coursera/">Coursera</a> / <a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/">Fundamentals of Computing Specialization</a> / <a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/C5%20Algorithmic%20Thinking%20(Part%201)/">C5 Algorithmic Thinking (Part 1)</a> / <a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/C5%20Algorithmic%20Thinking%20(Part%201)/A2%20Analysis%20of%20a%20Computer%20Network/">A2 Analysis of a Computer Network</a> /
 </td>
 </tr>
 <tr>